 Emergency contact and health information should be updated annually by the parent or legal guardian within 5 days of the beginning of the new school year (as well as upon entering a Fulton County School) by completing and returning the Emergency Contact Information Form (EMG01) to the school.
 On the Student Enrollment and /or Emergency Contact Form, please list relatives/friends as emergency contacts for your student in the event you cannot be reached.
 Please list your best contact information such as a cell phone number.
 Current contact information and accurate health information enables the school to contact you in case of emergency, accident, or illness.
 If any information changes during the school year, please contact the school immediately.
 It is the parent or legal guardian's responsibility to keep the student's health and contact information (telephone numbers, address etc) updated.
-The school should be informed if a student has a medical condition or chronic illness, or if a student takes daily medications, has a severe allergy, or if the student has a disability that requires a special diet.
+The school should be informed if a student has a medical condition or chronic illness, or if a student requires assistance for any medical procedure or treatment.
+The school should also be informed if a student takes daily medications, has a severe allergy, or if the student has a disability that requires a special diet.
 In case of a serious accident or illness at school, your child will be transported by ambulance to an emergency medical facility.
 The parent/legal guardian is responsible for all expenses and transportation.